-The information contained in this report regarding the Whitebark Energy Ltd reserves and contingent resources is based on and fairly represents information and supporting documentation compiled by Dr. Simon Brealey who is a consultant to Whitebark Energy Ltd and holds a PhD. in oilfield geology.
-All ValNav runs and decline analysis of the existing wells and future type curve wells were generated by Whitebark with input parameters reviewed and validated for the Reserves report to be released to the ASX.
+The information contained in this report regarding the Whitebark Energy Ltd reserves and contingent resources is based on and fairly represents information and supporting documentation compiled by Dr. Simon Brealey who is an employee of Whitebark Energy Ltd and holds a PhD. in oilfield geology.
+All Cashflow runs and decline analysis of the existing wells and future type curve wells were generated by Insite with input parameters reviewed and validated for this report.
+Insite Petroleum Consultants Ltd. ("Insite") consent that the reserve and resource forecasts used in this report relating to the Wizard Lake Oil and Gas Field are based on an independent review conducted by Insite and fairly represent the information and supporting documentation reviewed.
+The information was prepared and reviewed by: